oVirt/ovirt-site/source/feature/portmirroring.html.md

 Open issues:

-1. Currently, there are no permissions in the VM NIC level, allowing every VM NIC to become a promiscuous one.
-Such support will have to be added in order to support promiscuous mode (see design notes).
-2. Do we need to have a flag on the logical network level specifying whether this network can be monitored or not?
+1. Do we need to have a flag on the logical network level specifying whether VMs can have promiscuous mode VM nic on top of it or not?
-3. How would we treat the promiscuous flag When importing/Exporting/Templating a VM?
+2. How would we treat the promiscuous flag When importing/Exporting/Templating a VM?
+3. Is this okay to return the promiscuous flag from the engine-core?
+Does that pose a security issue?
+If we
+    -   if we can't then it is problematic, as there is no infrastructure for that at the engine-core side.

+4. Will we allow users to edit this VM nic from the user portal?

+*   Will we allow users to uncheck this flag with no promiscuous permissions in the User Portal?
+API?
+Webadmin?

 <Category:Feature> <Category:Template>